-In accordance with Florida law and college policy, veteran or dependent students who are receiving GI Bill benefits are provided with the opportunity to register at the highest priority date each semester.
-At the College of Central Florida, this allows veteran or dependent students who are receiving GI Bill benefits the opportunity to register with the first window of students, which is normally reserved for students who have earned 40 or more credits.
-This will enable those who are utilizing GI Bill educational benefits to have greater access to available courses, thereby decreasing the number of excess hours taken by these students and reducing the time to graduation.
+In accordance with Florida law and college policy, veteran or dependent students who are receiving GI Bill® benefits are provided with the opportunity to register at the highest priority date each semester.
+At the College of Central Florida, this allows veteran or dependent students who are receiving GI Bill® benefits the opportunity to register with the first window of students, which is normally reserved for students who have earned 40 or more credits.
+This will enable those who are utilizing GI Bill® educational benefits to have greater access to available courses, thereby decreasing the number of excess hours taken by these students and reducing the time to graduation.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.